zidon4real/MERNProject/README.md

-# Darey.io Project output #MERN STACK
+# Darey.io Project output #MERNSTACK

 In this project, I built a flexible foundation for serving PHP websites and applications to one's visitors, using Nginx as web server and MySQL as database management system.
 I have uploaded screenshots of the results of several stages of the MERN installation.